Jose Altuve Preview, Player Props: Astros vs. Tigers

-Jose Altuve -- with an on-base percentage of .317 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Detroit Tigers, with Eduardo Rodriguez on the mound, on August 26 at 6:10 PM ET.
+The Houston Astros, including Jose Altuve (.333 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Alex Faedo and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Tigers.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Tigers.

 Jose Altuve Game Info & Props vs. the Tigers